The left thinks western capitalist democracy is basically flawed,

 at the beginning, with far less cost than will be required to defeat terrorism today."

-bemoaned the end of the Soviet occupation of Eastern Europe,
+bemoaned the end of the Soviet Empire:

-A good example is Helena Sheehan,
+Helena Sheehan,

 writing in June 1989 as Eastern Europe